cndolo/cndolo.github.io.archive/content/education/index.md

 🎓

-I begun my Bachelor's in Computer Science in the Autumn of 2015 at the [Brandenburg University of Technology](https://b-tu.de/) in Cottbus, Germany.
+I began my Bachelor's in Computer Science in the Autumn of 2015 at the [Brandenburg University of Technology](https://b-tu.de/) in Cottbus, Germany.
 Besides an all-round overview of computer science, the course included theoretical foundations such as mathematics and theoretical computer science.
 During my studies, I discovered my interest for computer networks, distributed systems and cybersecurity.
 In my Bachelor's thesis, I conceptualised a 'reliable' protocol for wireless sensor networks which I evaluated using simulations in OMNeT++ and on MSP 430 microcontrollers.